Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Coonamble has 77 active public transport stops offering a mix of train and bus services.
-These stops are served by 12 routes that together facilitate 115 weekly passenger trips.
-The accessibility of the transport system is rated excellent, with residents typically located 169 meters from their nearest stop.
+These are served by 12 routes providing 115 weekly passenger trips in total.
+Transport accessibility is rated excellent with residents typically located 169 meters from the nearest stop.
+Most commuters travel outward, primarily by car (92%), while 8% walk.
+Average vehicle ownership per dwelling is 1.3, below the regional average.
+According to the 2021 Census, a relatively low 6.1% of residents work from home, which may reflect COVID-19 conditions.

-On average, there are 16 trips per day across all routes, equating to approximately one weekly trip per individual stop.
+Service frequency averages 16 trips per day across all routes, resulting in approximately one weekly trip per stop.

 Frequently Asked Questions - Transport